Safe Routes to School E-News

 Pauline Chow, Esq., Southern California regional policy manager, joins us with a background as a data expert with stints in database programming and business strategy consulting before focusing on social justice in a variety of roles and eventually shifting gears to the bicycle and pedestrian movement.

-Rye Baerg, Southern California regional policy manager, worked for both the Los Angeles County Metropolitan Transportation Authority (Metro) and the Los Angeles Department of City Planning before joining the National Partnership.
+Rye Baerg, Southern California regional policy manager, worked for both the Los Angeles County Metropolitan Transportation Authority (Metro) and the Los Angeles Department of City Planning before joining the Safe Routes Partnership.
 Rye was the winner of the “2011 Government Worker of the Year” award from Streetsblog Los Angeles.

 Washington, DC Region